 Memorystore for Redis is Redis protocol compliant.
 You can move your applications that use open source Redis to Google Cloud without any code changes.

 In general, the Redis functionality that Memorystore for Redis instances provide is the same as the functionality that locally-hosted Redis instances provide.
 Some key differences are as follows:

-Memorystore for Redis does not currently support Redis Clustering or Redis Sentinel.
+Memorystore for Redis does not currently support Redis Clustering.

 Open source Redis provides multiple options for persisting data to disk.
 RDB persistence enables point in time snapshots of the dataset and AOF persistence logs every write operation received by the server.
 Memorystore for Redis currently supports RDB snapshots with the export feature.
 Memorystore for Redis does not support AOF persistence.

 Most parameters are preconfigured for Memorystore for Redis instances, and you cannot change them.
 Other parameters you configure when you set up your Memorystore for Redis instance.
 For more information, see Redis configurations.

 Some commands can interfere with a managed Redis service and are blocked.
 For more information, see the list of blocked Redis commands.

 The following table describes the differences between the available Memorystore for Redis service tiers:

 |Specifications||Basic Tier||Standard Tier (read replicas disabled)||Standard Tier (read replicas enabled)|